oVirt/ovirt-site/source/feature/networkfilter.html.md

 ### Summary

-Network filter will enhance the admin ability to manged the network packets traffic from\\to the participated virtual machines (or "vm" in short).
+Network filter will enhance the admin ability to manged the network packets traffic from\\to the participated virtual machines (or "VM" in short).

 ### Owner